 Note: For all media, if physical samples are unavailable, hard copy digital prints or a digital portfolio/electronic submission, as described below, will be acceptable.

-Physical Portfolios, submitted by mail or drop off, are reviewed within the Division of Visual Arts and returned to Admissions for student retrieval.
+Physical Portfolios, submitted by mail or drop off, are reviewed within the School of Art & Design and returned to Admissions for student retrieval.

 If submitting your portfolio electronically, combine works into a single PDF, with high-resolution images.